-Additional Information: For your convenience, test taking tips are listed on page 7 of this syllabus, as well as a protocol regarding soliciting a recommendation from me, should you desire one and qualify (see protocol).
-Additionally, the academic fall calendar and bookstore information is listed on page 9.
+Additional Information: For your convenience, test taking tips are listed on page 7 of this syllabus, as well as a protocol on page 8 regarding soliciting a recommendation from me, should you desire one and qualify (see protocol).
+Academic fall calendar and bookstore information is listed on page 9.